astorDev/backi/timers/dotnet/articles/101/index.md

 public class SafeTimer(Timer innerTimer)
 ```

 You may notice the name for our new timer is `SafeTimer`.
-That's because our timer will protect us from an occuring exception killing our app, simultaneously identifying to us that we should do something with an occuring exception:
+That's because our timer will protect us from an occurring exception killing our app, simultaneously identifying to us that we should do something with an occurring exception:

 > We'll do two methods for synchronous and asynchronous operations